15-Minute Cardio With Weights (Zone 2 Cardio)

 two women performing heisman runners with a weight

-How To Do Weighted Lateral Heisman Runners
+How to Do a Weighted Lateral Heisman Runner

 2. Leading with your left foot, quickly take two lateral steps to the left.